frohleon/DocuWeb22/README.md

 In the second part of the workshop, we hope to interactively explore different experiences and perspectives of the participants on the collection and documentation of Web data.
 We would therefore like to encourage everyone to follow our Call for Abstracts and share their views on the topic with us and the other participants (however, submission is not a requirement for participation in the workshop).
 Lastly, we will collectively work on the documentation of a typical Web data collection process, discovering and discussing potential limitations and sources of error along the way.

-### Call for Abstracts
+### Call for Participation (Abstracts)
-- **Details:** We invite participants to share their past experiences with the collection and documentation of Web data.
-We formulate this Call for Abstracts as general as possible in order to collect the experiences and perspectives of a range of backgrounds, disciplines and research questions as wide as possible.
+- **Details:** To better tailor the workshop contents and discussions to the participants interest, we invite everyone to share their past experiences with the collection and documentation of Web data.
+We formulate this *Call for Participation* as general as possible in order to collect the experiences and perspectives of a range of backgrounds, disciplines and research questions as wide as possible.
 This collection shall then serve as a basis for discussion of existing and possible future approaches to the successful documentation of high quality Web data.
 Potential areas of interest include but are not limited to:
     - potential and innovative use of web data for social inquiry
     - frameworks or methods for assessing web data quality
     - reflections of challenges in assessing, documenting web data
     - ...
+- **Benefits:** For those who submitted their perspectives and experiences we will aim to jointly discuss potential documentation strategies for their use cases.
+You will also get the chance to showcase your research in a spotlight talk (approx. 5 minutes).
 - **Requirements:** Submissions may be as long as required by participants to share their experiences with and perspectives on the documentation of Web data.
-Our expectation would be that submissions range from 2 to 8 pages in length, without any formatting requirements in place.
+Our expectation would be that submissions range from 1 to 5 pages in length, without any formatting requirements in place.
+Please only submit if you are willing to also talk about your experiences during the workshop discussions.
 - **Deadline:** May 31, 2022
 - **Submission Details:** ...
 - **Disclaimer:** The submissions made to this workshop will **not** be considered for publication in the conference proceedings, nor will they be published in any other venue.
-Submissions will only be used to foster conversation and exchange during the workshop.
+Submissions will be used to foster conversation and exchange during the workshop, and will be shared with registered workshop participants only.

 ### Schedule
 Put schedule here.